-When it comes to making more money, there are two main paths you can take: focus on your job or start a side hustle.
-Both have their pros and cons, and which one is better for you depends on your specific situation.
+When it comes to making more money, you can take two main paths: focus on your job or start a side hustle.
+Both have pros and cons and which is better depends on your situation.

-In this blog post, we’ll explore the tradeoff between having a side hustle and growing your wealth and earning power through your job.
+In this blog post, we’ll explore the tradeoff between having a side hustle, growing wealth, and earning power through your job.
 We’ll help you decide which option is best for you!

 What is a side hustle, and why should you consider one?

 A side hustle is a way to make extra money outside of your full-time job or other responsibilities, like childcare or eldercare.
-Many women have side hustles because they’re passionate about something and want to make some extra cash, but others do it simply to earn more money.
-In fact, some women cobble together many side gigs into serious income.
+Many women have side hustles because they’re passionate about something and want to make some extra cash, but others do it to earn more.
+Some women cobble together many side gigs into high income.

 Examples of side hustles include:

 - Being a virtual assistant or social media manager

 - Direct sales (through companies like Stella and Dot or a virtual call center, a la PizzaHut)

 - Instacart, Food Delivery, Lyft, and Other on-demand services

 - Part-time work in retail or food service